sennykalidien/tv-maze-vue3-exercise/README.md

 ## Features & Functionality

 ### Features
-- View TV shows categorized and sorted by highest rating first
+- First view of TV Shows on Home which are categorized and sorted by highest rating first
-- View overview of all TV show in a grid or list
+- View overview of all TV Show in a grid or list
-- Search for TV shows
+- Search for TV Shows
-- View TV show details
+- View TV Show details

 ## Future Improvement
 - Add more unit tests
-- Fine tune design
+- Fine-tune design
 - Use more of Vue, like:
   - Provide / Inject
-  - Create more Composables using the Composition API
+  - Reactive
+  - State Management with Pinia

 ## Approach
 - All contextual logic (TV Shows) is scoped and handled in components located in `/components/shows` & `/components/show`.